Christopher M. Ohge, CV

 “Introduction to Melville’s Marginalia in Schopenhauer’s Studies in Pessimism.”
 Melville’s Marginalia Online (2012).
 “Melville’s Marginalia in Arthur Schopenhauer’s Studies in Pessimism.”
 Melville’s Marginalia Online (2012).

-(As co-editor) “A Transcription of Melville’s Marginalia in Christopher Marlowe’s Works and Selections from Charles Lamb’s Specimens of English Dramatic Poets who Lived about the Time of Shakspeare,” with Steven Olsen-Smith and Dennis C. Marnon.
+“A Transcription of Melville’s Marginalia in Christopher Marlowe’s Works and Selections from Charles Lamb’s Specimens of English Dramatic Poets who Lived about the Time of Shakspeare,” with Steven Olsen-Smith and Dennis C. Marnon.
 Leviathan: A Journal of Melville Studies 10.3 (October 2008, special issue).
+[Click here for the full text.]

 Ongoing Digital Projects